Adam Temple

 • All manners of disputes relating to the construction of commercial contracts.

-Adam is ranked as a leading junior for professional negligence work in the Legal 500.
+Adam is ranked as a leading junior for professional negligence work in the Legal 500, where he is described as ‘extremely intelligent.
+He thinks outside of the box and offers realistic and pragmatic solutions.’

 • Claims against an IFA who provided ‘due diligence’ on a tax avoidance scheme involving film finance partnerships.

-• Claims against an IFA who allegedly promoted an investment scheme to investors, where the investments turned out to be a Ponzi scheme.
+• Claims against IFAs who allegedly promoted an investment scheme to investors, where the investments turned out to be a Ponzi scheme.

 • Numerous claims against IFAs, including a successful strike-out of the claim in Booker v RT Financial Services [2016] EWHC 3186 (Ch).